VA North Texas Health Care System

 Neuropsychology Postdoctoral Fellowship Program

-Clinical Neuropsychology Postdoctoral Residency is a two-year program in Neuropsychology.
-Recruiting one resident every year, the program is a member of the Association of Postdoctoral Programs in Neuropsychology (APPCN; www.appcn.org) and follows a practitioner-scholar training model consistent with APA Division 40/Houston Conference Guidelines.
-As such, this program will assist fellows in meeting prerequisites for board certification in clinical neuropsychology through the American Board of Professional Psychology (ABPP).
-This APPCN Clinical Neuropsychology training program is parallel to a larger APA approved Clinical Psychology postdoctoral program at Dallas VA Medical Center which includes seven additional postdoctoral positions in Substance Abuse, Patient Aligned Care Teams (PACT), PTSD, Geropsychology, Health/Rehab, and Family/Couples Therapy.
+The Clinical Neuropsychology Postdoctoral Residency is a 2-year program, recruiting one resident every year.
+The program is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN: www.appcn.org) and has received APA specialty accreditation on contingency in Clinical Neuropsychology through 2022.
+This program follows a practitioner-scholar training model consistent with APA Division 40/Houston Conference Guidelines.
+As such, this program will assist residents in meeting pre-requisites for board certification in clinical neuropsychology through the American Board of Professional Psychology (ABPP).
+Residents of the Neuropsychology program interact with residents from the Clinical Psychology program through a combination of shared didactics and professional development supervision.

 Dallas Addiction Leadership Training (DALT)